 Dogs are also allowed to splash about in the sea there as well – great fun!

 Cove Point Lighthouse

 Cove Point Lighthouse is a historical landmark close by.
-Sitting on 7 acres of rugged Chesapeake Bay coast, this lighthouse has been beautifully restored and is still active today.
+This lighthouse sits on 7 acres of rugged Chesapeake Bay coast.
+It has been beautifully restored and is still active today.